 The AIM Center (Aspiration Inspiration Motivation) works to support your academic goals at Spartanburg Community College.
 AIM Center funds are generously provided through the Carl D. Perkins Basic Grant from the South Carolina Department of Education (Perkins V) is to provide financial assistance for books, child care, city bus tickets, and educational supplies to economically disadvantaged men and women enrolled in career and technical education credit programs.
 The AIM Center serves special populations including single parents, displaced homemakers, individuals with limited English proficiency, individuals with disabilities, students who are economically disadvantaged and students enrolled in non-traditional technology programs.
 Download a PDF of the AIM Center brochure.

-- Financial assistance for books
+- Financial assistance for books (program specific)

 - City bus tickets / Transportation support

-- Educational supplies
+- Educational supplies (program specific)

 - Referral to other support services on and off campus